maninserg/ffmpeg_convert/README.md

 Now the script "ffmpeg_convert.py" can make the following convertings:
 1. .divx -----> .avi
 2. .avi -----> .mpeg
-3. ts or .mts -----> .mp4
+3. .ts or .mts -----> .mp4
 4. .mp4 -----> .mp4 with resize video stream

-The script "ffmpeg_convert" automatic defines types of input files and chooses method of converting with parametres from the script.
+The script "ffmpeg_convert" automatically  defines types of input files and chooses method of converting with parametres from the script.
 In the process of the converting script make a subfolder for output files.

 You can use linux command sequences for two or more consistent convertings.
 For example: